|Guide||♦||102 Triplogs||0 Topics|

-Note: No trail actually exist, route finding is necessary.
+Note: No official trail; route finding is necessary.

 Once at the ravine, there is enough of a trail to follow despite the thick vegetation closing in at times (long pants recommended if temp allows - I didn't :(

-After you climb through this gap you'll be able to spot Peralta Trail easily.
-Although the descent through the rocks looks fairly daunting it is actually not bad and goes pretty easy.
-Once you're out on Peralta, take a look back and you'll see why it is not recommended to go in the other direction.
+After you climb through this gap, you'll be able to spot Peralta Trail easily.
+Although the descent through the rocks looks pretty daunting, it is not bad and goes pretty easy.
+Once you're out on Peralta, take a look back, and you'll see why it is not recommended to go in the other direction.
 I didn't have a clue as to where I had just emerged from that chaotic mess of boulders!

 When hiking several trails on a single "hike", log it with a generic name that describes the hike.
 Then link the trails traveled, check out the example.